 Expert screenwriters say one of the best ways to learn to write a screenplay is to read screenplays that have been produced.
-You may come across some unfamiliar terms while doing this, especially if you’re new to the craft.
-We’ve put together a quick read for you to refer to when you come across a word or acronym you don’t understand.
+You may come across some unfamiliar screenwriting terms while doing this, especially if you’re new to the craft.
+We’ve put together a quick read for you to refer to when you come across a screenplay term or screenplay terminology you don’t understand.
 These are also good to know when you dive into your screenplay masterpiece, of course!

 Showing through action is generally better than telling through dialogue.
 Action is the description of the scene, what the character is doing, and often a description of sound.

 As with other director and camera directions, use this sparingly if it’s absolutely necessary to insert an aerial shot into your script.
 An aerial shot means that we, the viewer, are seeing something from above.

 A camera shot used to instruct the director that we’re in the same scene, but changing shots to focus on something in particular.
 Use camera positions only when necessary, as it can disrupt the flow of the screenplay.
 Camera angles are often reserved for shooting scripts as opposed to spec scripts.

 Beat in a screenplay can mean a couple of things, but when you see it written out in a screenplay, it means a brief pause.

 Background, always written in full or abbreviated in lowercase letters.
 This can be used to describe action occurring in the background as opposed to the main action of the scene.

 The name of the character appears in all CAPS upon the first mention in the action description.
 The name can then be written normally in subsequent action description, but should still be capitalized when the character is speaking.

 Shot description that calls for a close up on an action, person, or object that takes the camera’s full attention for a moment.

 Instead of DAY or NIGHT at the end of a location description, you may see CONTINUOUS.
 This implies action that moves from one location to another without interruption in time.